40 Scholarships for Hispanic Americans or Latinos to Fund College (2021)

-Requirements: (a) First-year MBA students, (b) Pursuing a 2020 Summer Associate position at Goldman Sachs, (c) Black, Hispanic/Latino, Native American or women.
-Please visit the scholarship website for more information.
+Requirements: (a) First-year MBA students, (b) Pursuing a 2020 Summer Associate position at Goldman Sachs, (c) Black, Hispanic/Latino, Native American or women

 The Goldman Sachs MBA Fellowship awards students who demonstrate exceptional business principles and achievements to gain the experience they need.
 They’ll have the opportunity to complete a summer internship and receive a full-time offer, including an additional $40,000, plus full-time Associate signing bonus if applicable.

 Provider: American Library Association (ALA)